jasenmichael/jasenmichael/content/bio.md

 ### Fun Facts

-I have three children, I can kickflip 🛹 a 4 stair, and make fire without a lighter or matches.
+I can kickflip 🛹 a 4 stair, and make fire without a lighter or matches.
 I dream of being part of a team that has a significant positive impact.

 ### ☕ Let's have coffee